OpenScanEu/OpenScan/README.md

 `flowFile: 'flows_raspberrypi.json',`

 After the setup you can access the frontend in your browser by typing: `OpenScanPi:1880/ui` The backend can be reached via `OpenScanPi:1880`
+This works from any device, which is in the same network as the raspberry pi.

+If you are logged in to your pi, you can also enter the user interface directly through `localhost:1880/ui`

 # Usage & Manual